zachlasiuk/arm-software-developers-ads/content/learning-paths/cross-platform/remoteit/_index.md

 minutes_to_complete: 45

-who_is_this_for: This is an introductory topic for software developers who want to use remote.it to access computers providing services such as SSH and VNC.
+who_is_this_for: This is an introductory topic for software developers who want to use Remote.It to establish private network connections between users and devices.
+Devices can be on-premise, IoT, or cloud-hosted such as within Arm Virtual Hardware or within AWS.

+Remote.It removes the requirement for a global public IP address or port forwarding which is used by legacy VPN solutions.
+Enabling connections to devices that cannot be supported by VPNs such as devices connecting over CGNAT 5G mobile or Starlink satellite networks.
+Eliminating VPN hardware cost and license while removing time spent planning, maintaining, and debugging IP allow lists, IP addresses, subnet collisions, route tables, and VLAN  tags.

+By removing the use of public IP addresses, your devices remain invisible to the public and eliminate external attack surfaces from bots and malicious actors.

 learning_objectives:
-    - Install the target device software and create proxy connections
-    - Understand and install desktop, mobile, and CLI software packages
-    - Create peer to peer connections
-    - Automate tasks with the command line interface (CLI)
+    - Install Remote.It on target devices (devices you would like to access remotely)
+    - Understand the different types of network connections (proxy vs. peer-to-peer)
+    - Access your Remote.It enabled devices from anywhere

 prerequisites:
-    - A Windows, macOS, or Linux desktop or laptop computer
+    - A Windows, macOS, or Linux computer which you will use to configure your devices as well as connect to your remote devices.
-    - A second computer running Linux and sharing services such as SSH and VNC
+    - A device/computer to which you would like remote access.
+A device can be a Windows, Mac, or Linux computer including development kits such as Raspberry Pi.
+You will need a method to control this device before Remote.It is deployed which can be local access or access via another remote connectivity solution (Remote Desktop, VPN, etc.)

 author_primary: Jason Andrews